-An assessment program is conducted University-wide to measure student progress toward educational goals, to determine academic progress, to improve teaching and learning, and to evaluate institutional effectiveness.
-The widely acclaimed program includes the systematic testing and surveying of students, a writing competency assessment, a senior test, and a progressive portfolio collection of course projects by students.
+The Assessment Program is conducted University-wide to measure student progress toward educational goals, to determine academic progress, to improve teaching and learning, and to evaluate institutional effectiveness.
+The Assessment Program includes the systematic testing and surveying of students, a writing competency assessment, a senior test, and a progressive portfolio collection of course projects by students.